nikini/ionic-gallery-modal/README.md

 ## Changelog

+#### v0.2.1
+ * Fixed a bug which caused the production build to not work

 #### v0.2.0
+ * Changed to work with Ionic 3.5
  * Added the GalleryModalModule
  * Made it possible to close the modal by swiping down
  * Gallery items can now have title (as a description)